Treatment for vertigo depends on the cause and severity of your symptoms.

 If the cause of your vertigo is unknown, you may be admitted to hospital if:

-- your vertigo comes on suddenly and was not caused by you changing position
+- your vertigo comes on suddenly and wasn't caused by you changing position

 - you possibly have central vertigo